-- 39. Teachers should contact the NASUWT for advice and guidance if they experience difficulties with their employer as a result of the Prevent duty.
-In particular, members should seek support if they believe that they cannot fulfil their responsibilities under the Prevent duty effectively.
-Teachers should also contact the Union if they believe that their employer is making unreasonable or inappropriate demands of them in relation to addressing radicalisation or extremism. - 40.
+- 45. School and college leaders have particular duties and responsibilities in relation to Prevent.
+For example, they have a responsibility to ensure that their establishment complies with the duties that the Prevent strategy creates.
+NASUWT advice, guidance and support for school and college leader members are based on a clear recognition of these distinct responsibilities. - 46.
+School and college leaders should contact the NASUWT for advice and guidance if they experience difficulties with their employer as a result of the Prevent duty.
+In particular, school and college leaders should seek support if they believe that they cannot fulfil their responsibilities under the Prevent duty.
+School and college leaders should also contact the Union if they believe that their employer is making unreasonable or inappropriate demands of them in relation to addressing radicalisation or extremism.
+Further, school and college leaders should contact the NASUWT for advice if they believe that governors or proprietors are acting in ways that are inconsistent with the Prevent duty. - 47.
 The NASUWT will represent members' interests robustly.